 During the next decade, the city of New Orleans was in a rebuilding process, trying to recover from the fire that swept the French Quarter.
 The Spanish replaced what was left of the wooden buildings with thick brick walled structures that included courtyards, arcades, and wrought iron balconies.
 Among the new buildings in Jackson Square were the St. Louis Cathedral, the Cabildo, the Presbytere, and a piece of property Mr. Pierre Antoine Lepardi Jourdan purchased from Marigny.

-Pierre Antoine Lepardi Jourdan built his dream home restoring it to the original grandeur, for his family and himself.
+Pierre Antoine Lepardi Jourdan built his dream home, restoring it to the original grandeur for his family and himself.
 Although Jourdan dearly adored his beautiful home, he was a man that could never quench his thirst for the thrill and excitement of gambling.
 In 1814 he wagered his beloved home in a poker game and crushingly lost the one thing he treasured most in life.
-The shock of the loss was so intense that before having to vacate the premises and hand over his beloved treasure, he tragically committed suicide on the second floor in the area that served as the slave quarters-the same area where Muriel’s Seance Lounges are situated today.
+The shock of the loss was so intense that before having to vacate the premises and hand over his beloved treasure, he tragically committed suicide on the second floor in the same area where Muriel’s Seance Lounges are situated today.

 Pierre Antoine Lepardi Jourdan is still with us today in spiritual form on the same piece of property that is now Muriel’s.
 His ghost doesn’t appear in human form, but instead as a glimmer of sparkly light wandering around the lounge.
 Our Seance Lounges on the second floor are named as such because it is believed that this is where Jourdan spends the majority of his time.
 Patrons and employees of Muriel’s have also witnessed objects being moved around throughout the restaurant.
 We believe Mr. Pierre Antoine Lepardi Jourdan never left his true love and home in New Orleans; he continues to reside here to this day.